puppetlabs/puppet-docs/source/hiera/1/custom_backends.markdown

         #
         #     [ "client01.example.com", "development", "global" ]
         #
-        # Note that variable interpolation of the %{clientcert} and
+        # Note that interpolation of the %{clientcert} and %{environment}
-        # %{environment} has been performed, using values from the scope
+        # tokens has been performed, using values from the scope
         # parameter.
-If a value is given for order_override that value will
+If a value is given for order_override that value will be
-        # be inserted at the top of the hierarchy.
+        # inserted at the top of the hierarchy.
 For example, given an
-        # order_override value of "custom", the datasources() method will
+        # order_override value of "custom", the datasources() method will return
-        # return something like:
+        # something like:
         #
         #     [ "custom", "client01.example.com", "development", "global" ]
         #